jfo/blog/source/posts/2013-09-13-how-brainfuck-works.markdown

 ```

 Any and all spaces, extra characters, line breaks, etc, are completely ignored.
 100%.
 The program really looks like a long string with no spaces consisting of just those 8.
-How the hell does it work?
-Well, before moving on, here are some interesting things I learned recently that will make it easier to explain.
+Before moving on, here are some interesting things I learned recently that will make it easier to explain.
 Also, just as a side note...<i> </i>I <em>loooove</em> little factoids like this, things that I "knew" before, but didn't  really <a href="http://en.wikipedia.org/wiki/Grok">grok</a>.
 Ok.
 So:

 A "bit" is the <em>smallest possible piece </em>of information.
 It is simply on or off: 1 or 0, true or false.
 Bit is short for "binary digit".
 One bit is one binary digit- and a binary digit, being binary and all that, only has those two possible states.
+On or off.

 A "byte" is <em>eight</em> bits.
 In binary, eight digits provide you with 256 discrete values: 0-255 (0 counts as one of those).
 Any single byte can have a value anywhere in that range.